maxence-mre/High-School/README.md

 # High-School
-Programs did at High School
+Programs did at High School in France
+Programs in French